svetar21/multicloud-cx/content/030-Designer application development/_index.md

 ## Objective

-By the end of this section you will know how to create Designer Application and
+By the end of this section you will know how to create Designer Application, how to assign chat Endpoint and Routing Point and how to clone template application